clatthew/aws-password-manager/README.md

 - `pip install -r requirements.txt`
 - `pytest --testdox`

-then run password_manager.py in the virtual environment.
+then run password_manager.py using the version of python in your virtual environment.

 ## Funtionallity
 ### Authentication